 In the meantime, in a pot over low heat, warm the rosehip syrup until it is hot but not boiling.
 Whisk in the gelatin and orange juice mixture until it is completely dissolved.

 Once the gelatin is dissolved, take the pan off the heat.
-Quickly whisk in the rosehip and acerola powders, adding the vitamin C powder too if choosing to use it.
+Quickly whisk in the rosehip and acerola powders, adding the vitamin C powder too if you choose to use it.

 Next, pour the mixture into the gummy molds.
 I like to use a dropper because it makes this task so much quicker and easier!